Iowa State University, USA, and IZA, Germany

 IZA World of Labor role

-Assistant Professor, Department of Economics, Oklahoma State University, USA
+Associate Professor, Department of Economics, Iowa State University, USA

 Regional and urban economics, labor economics, economics of education, public economics, health economics, applied econometrics

 Associate Professor, Oklahoma State University, 2016–2018; Assistant Professor, Oklahoma State University, 2013–2016 Assistant Professor, University of Cincinnati, 2011–2013; Assistant Professor, Auburn University at Montgomery, 2009–2011

 “Self-employment differentials among foreign-born STEM and non-STEM workers.”
 Journal of Business Venturing 32:4 (2017): 371–384 (with Z. Cai).

 “State merit aid programs and college major: A focus on STEM.”
 Journal of Labor Economics 33:4 (2015): 973–1006 (with D. Sjoquist).

 “Estimating the returns to schooling using cohort-level maternal education as an instrument.”
 Economics Letters 126:1 (2015): 25–27.

 “STEM graduates, human capital externalities, and wages in the U.S.” Regional Science and Urban Economics 48:1 (2014): 190–198.